tempo-sim/TempoROS/README.md

 `TempoROS`'s design has several notable advantages over the "bridge" alternative:
 - It avoids unnecessary serialization, deserialization, and network transport to get data in and out of the Unreal project by using ROS messages directly.
 - It leverages ROS client libraries, like `tf2` and `image_transport` enabling users to take advantage of their convenient APIs in the Unreal project.
-- It achieves zero-copy transport of messages from the Unreal project to external ROS nodes, when the two are on the same machine, using shared memory.
+- It achieves zero-copy transport of messages from the Unreal project to an external ROS node, when the two are on the same machine, using shared memory.

 `TempoROS`'s design was challenging to implement for several reasons:
 - `rclcpp` relies on several assumptions about the layout of a C++ codebase and locations of compiled libraries, so `TempoROS` attempts to satisfy those assumptions in the Unreal project's environment, including by organizing generated code in just the right way and setting several environment variables to help `rclcpp` find the libraries it needs during compilation, linking, and runtime.